- Rights & Responsibilities a Tenant has when Signing a Lease

-Despite a tenant’s best intentions to stay for the entire lease term, there are reasons why they may choose to leave early and terminate their leases.
+Despite a tenant’s best intentions to stay for the entire lease term, there are reasons why they might be breaking a lease.
 They may, for instance, be looking to move closer to loved ones, or perhaps they may need to move due to a new job opportunity.

-However, there are situations where a tenant legally breaks their lease without needing to pay the remaining due rent or other penalties.
+However, there are situations where tenants breaking a lease can do so without needing to pay the remaining due rent or other penalties.
 To learn more about breaking a lease in Florida, keep on reading.

 Rights & Responsibilities a Tenant has when Signing a Lease